wildanpurnomo/nsq-ayayaclap/README.md

 needless to say, this ain't finished yet.

-oh I forgot, I used mailhog as smtp trapper (by default runs on localhost:1025) you can get it easily via docker ezclap.
+oh I forgot, I used mailhog as smtp trapper (by default runs on port 1025) you can get it easily via docker ezclap.